nebuchadneZZar01/PokeMMon/README.md

 This is a *Pokémon* battles' implementation with the use of MiniMax-type algorithms, developed as project for the Artificial Intelligence course (university subject).

+All credits of the material used (characters, sounds, images and ideas) belong to The Pokémon Company, Nintendo, Game Freak and Creatures Inc.

 <div align="center">
   <img align="center" src="./assets/preview.png">
 </div>